tisannai/slinky/README.md

 Part of the Slinky library functions mutate the string and some only reference it (read only access).
 Some of the mutating functions may need to allocate more space in order to fit the growing string.
-These functions require `sl_p` type to be used as argument type. `sl_p` is a pointer to `sl_t`. `sl_p` is needed since Slinky String might appear in different memory address after resizing.
+These functions require `sl_p` type, Slinky Reference, to be used as argument type. `sl_p` is a pointer to `sl_t`. `sl_p` is needed since Slinky String might appear in different memory address after resizing.
 Even when the argument have to be of `sl_p` type, the return value is still of `sl_t` type.
 This makes use of Slinky more convenient.

 Some Slinky library functions may use both Slinky and CSTR type arguments.
 These functions use `char*` as argument type, since Slinky